 Flight 93 National Memorial

 In October 2012, the Office of Surface Mining Reclamation and Enforcement (OSMRE) made available more than $300,000 to the Flight 93 National Memorial.
-The grant will provide a way to help clean up acid mine drainage water from an underground coal mine near the crash site.
-To see how the money (which comes from civil penalties levied against mine operators that violated federal mining law) will benefit both the environment and visitors, please take a moment to view the OSMRE's Flight 93 video.
+The grant is helping clean up acid mine drainage from an underground coal mine near the crash site.
+To see how the money (which came from civil penalties levied against mine operators that violated federal mining law) is benefiting both the environment and visitors, please take a moment to view the OSMRE's Flight 93 video.

 OSMRE held a technology transfer event on August 27, 2015, on the Flight 93 Memorial grounds, to discuss the passive technology capable of reducing total suspended metals to less than 2.0 mg/L (Enhanced Solids Fe Removal) and the passive technology capable of removing manganese to less than 1.0 mg/L at pH 7 (Passive Removal of Manganese at Circumneutral pH).